zuozhenggh/learning-library/developer-library/converged-db-with-oas/augmented-analytics/augmented-analytics.md

 ## Acknowledgements

-- **Authors** - Sudip Bandyopadhyay, Vishwanath Venkatachalaiah
+- **Authors** - Balasubramanian Ramamoorthy, Sudip Bandyopadhyay, Vishwanath Venkatachalaiah
 - **Contributors** - Jyotsana Rawat, Satya Pranavi Manthena, Kowshik Nittala
 - **Team** - North America Analytics Specialists
-- **Last Updated By**  Vishwanath Venkatachalaiah, Principal Solution Engineer, Oracle Analytics, Sep 2020
+- **Last Updated By** - Vishwanath Venkatachalaiah, Principal Solution Engineer, Oracle Analytics, Sep 2020

 ## See an issue?
 Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
 Please include the *workshop name*, *lab* and *step* in your request.
 If you don't see the workshop name listed, please enter it manually.
 If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.